sehooni/sehooni.github.io/_pages/about.md

 * MAJOR : Artificial Intelligence

 ### Self introduction
-I received the B.S. degree in mechanical engineering from Incheon National University, Incheon, Korea, in 2023, and the M.S. degrees in Artificial intelligence from Hanyang University, Seoul, Korea, in 2025.
+I received the M.S. degrees in Artificial intelligence from Hanyang University, Seoul, Korea, in 2025 and the B.S. degree in mechanical engineering from Incheon National University, Incheon, Korea, in 2023.

 From 2023 to 2025, I was a M.S. candidate with Protein Structure prediction model, BIS Lab, in Hanyang University.
 In 2024, I participated in CASP16 as a member of the DeepFold2.